We welcomed a special guest to Knights Walk!

 Toby Archer, Chairman of Buntingford Chamber of Commerce, says: “We are very grateful to Taylor Wimpey for their generous support for our welcome pack initiative, which we hope will be very useful for new residents moving into our wonderful town, as well as making them feel welcome here.”

-Christine Scarborough, Regional Sales and Marketing Director for Taylor Wimpey North Thames, says: “We are delighted to support this fantastic initiative to provide a wealth of useful information for people moving into a new home at Knights Walk.
+Jack Costello, Regional Sales and Marketing Director for Taylor Wimpey North Thames, says: “We are delighted to support this fantastic initiative to provide a wealth of useful information for people moving into a new home at Knights Walk.

 “Buntingford is a fantastic place to live and the welcome pack shows just how much it has to offer residents old and new!”